We can change our habits to become healthier. There are three key aspects of health: physical, dietary, and mental.

-Frequent exercise is essential for physical fitness and maintaining a healthy body.
-Every week, I go for at least thirty minutes jogging along the river.
-Instead of sitting all day indoors on weekends, I would go cycling or swimming.
-These activities aid in the release of dopamine in the brain, which helps to regulate our mood and prevent depression.
-I get too busy or lazy to get out and disturb my fitness routine at times.
-To stay motivated to exercise, I'd need to make a calendar and join a community.
+Regular exercise is crucial for physical fitness and maintaining a healthy body.
+Every week, I jog for at least 30 minutes along the river.
+On weekends, instead of staying indoors all day, I opt for cycling or swimming.
+These activities facilitate the release of dopamine in the brain, which helps regulate mood and prevent depression.
+However, there are times when I get too busy or lazy to maintain my fitness routine.
+To stay motivated, I find it helpful to maintain a calendar and join a community.

-Second, we'd have to eat nutritious foods like veggies and fruits.
-As we become older, our body metabolism slows down, and a large tummy would make our body shape unattractive.
-To lose weight, we'd have to restrict our caloric intake while burning more calories than we consume.
-In a covid lockdown, we work from home and spend the entire day in front of the computer, burning down very few calories.
-We should limit our intake of sugary soft beverages like ordinary coke and ice lemon tea.
+Secondly, it's important to consume nutritious foods like vegetables and fruits.
+As we age, our metabolism slows down, and carrying extra weight can negatively impact our body shape.
+To lose weight, we need to restrict our caloric intake while burning more calories than we consume.
+During COVID-19 lockdowns, many of us work from home and spend the entire day in front of the computer, burning very few calories.
+It's advisable to limit our consumption of sugary beverages like regular Coke and iced lemon tea.

-Finally, we would have to improve our mental health.
-The goal is to achieve a better work-life balance and expand our social network to receive more emotional support from family and friends.
-Maintaining positive relationships with others and contributing to the community is crucial.
-This objective would have an impact on both our happiness and our sense of purpose in life.
-Instead of being timid and hiding in the corner, we'd have to get into the habit of growing our network and meeting new people.
-I'd develop my public speaking and communication skills by making little effort every day to improve on the previous day.
+Lastly, improving our mental health is essential.
+The goal is to achieve a better work-life balance and broaden our social networks to receive more emotional support from family and friends.
+Maintaining positive relationships and contributing to the community are crucial.
+Achieving this goal can significantly impact both our happiness and our sense of purpose in life.
+Rather than being timid and hiding in a corner, we should make an effort to grow our networks and meet new people.
+To improve my public speaking and communication skills, I strive to make small daily improvements over the previous day.

-Overall, having a healthy body and mind is required to survive in our environment and become successful individuals.
+Overall, maintaining a healthy body and mind is essential for thriving in our environment and becoming successful individuals.